Barbara Valentin

 Barbara Valentin (born Ursula Ledersteger; 15 December 1940 – 22 February 2002) was an Austrian actress.
 She worked in film, often with Rainer Werner Fassbinder.

 Biography

-Valentin was born in 1940 as Ursula Ledersteger in Vienna, Austria.
-Her father was the Austrian art director, Hans Ledersteger and her mother the actress, Irmgard Alberti.
+Valentin was born in 1940 as Ursula Ledersteger in Vienna, Austria (then part of Nazi Germany).
+Her father was the Austrian art director Hans Ledersteger and her mother the actress Irmgard Alberti.
 She had a half-brother, Alfred Ledersteger.
 She was married to German film director Helmut Dietl.

-During the early to mid-1980s, Valentin was close friends with Freddie Mercury.
-She is featured in the music video for the Queen song, It's a Hard Life.
+During the early to mid-1980s, Valentin was close friends with Freddie Mercury, who lived with her and her daughter in her Munich apartment for some time.
+She is featured in the video for the Queen song It's a Hard Life.

 During her career, Valentin was nicknamed "the German Jayne Mansfield".

-On 22 February 2002, Valentin died of a stroke in Munich, Germany at the age of 61.
-She was buried in the Ostfriedhof in Munich, Germany.
+On 22 February 2002, Valentin died of a stroke in Munich at the age of 61.
+She was buried in the Ostfriedhof in Munich.